os-fpga/1st-CLaaS/KernelDevelopersReference.md

 # Kernel Interface

-A custom FPGA kernel named "foo" is provided as a System Verilog module with the following interface.
+A custom FPGA kernel named "foo" is provided as a SystemVerilog module with the following interface.
 Note that this is subject to change).

 ```
 module foo_kernel #(